Journal of Virology

 The Journal of Virology is a biweekly peer-reviewed scientific journal that covers research concerning all aspects of virology.
 It was established in 1967 and is published by the American Society for Microbiology.
-Research papers are available free online four months after print publication.
+Research papers are available free online 6 months after print publication.

-The editor-in-chief is Rozanne M. Sandri-Goldin (University of California, Irvine, California) (2012–present).
-Past editors-in-chief include Lynn W. Enquist (2002–2012), Thomas Shenk (1994–2002), and Arnold J. Levine (1984–1994).
+The current editors-in-chief are Felicia Goodrum (University of Arizona) and Stacey Schultz-Cherry (St. Jude Children's Research Hospital).
+Past editors-in-chief include Rozanne M. Sandri-Goldin (University of California, Irvine, California) (2012-2022), Lynn W. Enquist (2002–2012), Thomas Shenk (1994–2002), and Arnold J. Levine (1984–1994).